dparksports/creating-optical-computer/README.md

 ## How long have you been working on this?
 This idea has been with me for some time.
 The current state of technology is ready to support a new technolgy like Optical Computer.
-However, we have found some ways to overcome the  limitations of the current state of technologies to make it happen.
+However, we have found some ways to overcome the  limitations of the current state of technology to make it happen.
 To make it happen, we are seeking the first round of seed funding.